qmk/qmk_configurator/README.md

 If you'd like to develop locally you can use a volume to tie your local filesystem to the container:

     docker run --mount type=volume,source=.,target=/qmk_configurator -p 8080:80 qmkfm/qmk_configurator:latest

+### Building The Docker Image

+Most of the time you don't need to do this, you can use volume mounts as described above to use the pre-built image with your local tree.

+If for some reason you do need to build it yourself, you can use this command:

+    docker build -t qmk_configurator .

+This process will take a while.
+You may want to go make some tea or something.
+When it finishes you can run it with this command:

+    docker run -p 8080:80 qmk_configurator